Facebook Icon Instagram Icon

 ALCOHOL: Yes, bars on-site

-OUTSIDE FOOD/DRINK: Outside food is okay, no outside drinks.
+OUTSIDE FOOD/DRINK: No outside food or drinks.
 Food trucks on site.

 Please be advised that by entering this event, you are agreeing to being filmed and/or photographed, and the resulting assets may be used for Lensic marketing or promotional purposes.
 Should you wish not to be photographed or recorded on video, please notify a staff member or one of the event photographers/videographers.